SomeoneSerge/nixpkgs-unfree/README.md

   ```

   When interacting with your flake, the users would be asked whether they want to use that cache and trust that key.
-- The most consistent way to use cuda-enabled packages from nixpkgs is to import them with the global `config.cudaSupport`:
+- The most consistent albeit most expensive way to use cuda-enabled packages
+  from nixpkgs is to import them with the global `config.cudaSupport`:

   ```nix
   pkgs = import nixpkgs { config.allowUnfree = true; config.cudaSupport = true; }